GlaxoSmithKline (LON:GSK) Given a GBX 2,000 Price Target by The Goldman Sachs Group Analysts

-GlaxoSmithKline (LON:GSK) has been given a GBX 2,000 ($26.43) price target by investment analysts at The Goldman Sachs Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
-The Goldman Sachs Group’s price objective would indicate a potential upside of 24.33% from the stock’s current price.
+GlaxoSmithKline (LON:GSK) has been assigned a GBX 2,000 ($26.43) target price by The Goldman Sachs Group in a research note issued on Monday, Borsen Zeitung reports.
+The Goldman Sachs Group’s target price would indicate a potential upside of 25.80% from the stock’s current price.

 About GlaxoSmithKline